The 5 U.S. States Without a Statewide Sales Tax

 States Without a Sales Tax

-Delaware doesn't have a sales tax, but it does impose a gross receipts tax on businesses, a percentage of total receipts from goods sold and services rendered within the state.
-This tax ranges from .1006 percent to .7543 percent.
-Although it's not technically charged to consumers, its effects can be felt in the sales prices of goods and services.
+Delaware doesn't have a sales tax, but it does impose a gross receipts tax on businesses.
+It's a percentage of total receipts from goods sold and services rendered within the state.
+This tax ranges from .1006 percent to .7543 percent as of 2018.
+Although it's not technically charged to consumers, its effect can nonetheless be felt in the sales prices of goods and services.

 States with Low Sales Taxes

-Of states that do have a sales tax, some are less significant than others.
-Colorado's tax is the lowest at 2.9 percent.
-Thirteen states impose sales taxes of 5 percent of the purchase price or less, including five states where the tax is just 4 percent.
-They include:
+Among states that do have a sales tax, some are less significant than others.
+Thirteen states impose taxes of 5 percent of the purchase price or less, including five states where the tax is just 4 percent.
+As of 2018, they include:

 - Alabama (4%)